susanBuck/notes/05_Laravel/02_Deploy.md

 With setup complete, here are the two steps you'll take whenever you want update your live app with code changes:

-1. From local, push to your `open shift` remote
+1. From local, push to your `openshift` remote
 2. If you made any changes to your dependencies, SSH in and run `composer update --prefer-dist`

 ---